easybuilders/easybuild/docs/Writing_easyconfig_files.rst

 Module class
 ~~~~~~~~~~~~

-The category to which the software belongs to can be specified using the ``moduleclass`` easyconfig parameter.
+The category to which the software belongs to can be specified using the **moduleclass** easyconfig parameter.
-By default, the ``base`` module class is used.
+By default, the ``base`` module class is used (which should be replaced with a more appropriate category).

 EasyBuild enforces that only known module classes can be specified (to avoid misclassification due to typos).